boobeh123/AstroAuction/README.md

 - File uploads (image only) are now supported
   - Uploading an image will be stored into cloudinary
-    - This applies to both your profile picture and images from your listings/auction/items
+    - This applies to your profile picture
+    - This is also how images from your listings/auction/items will be stored
   - Currently images are uploaded, but not rendered on the (View) profile page
     - Will be added